ansonuser/Job_Recommendations/README.md

 ## Introduction

 This is a toy example of job recommendation.
 Using Mistral-7B in 8bits quantization takes around 7~8G VRAM for summary and classification, BGE-M3 as emedding model for semantic similarity.
-Combine two model to rank how positions match your resume.
+Combine two models to rank how positions match your resume.

 ## Data Source
 1. Dice